Spring brings daffodils, warmer weather and an urge to clean.

 Meg Pritchard admits that she ignored a lot of the deep-cleaning tasks at her home in Elkins Park, Pennsylvania — until the pandemic hit.

 Pritchard, 57, had time to tackle big cleaning projects.
 She cleared out cupboards, closets and the refrigerator, scrubbing the shelves, vacuuming the dark corners and disinfecting surfaces.
 The amount of dirt and dust surprised her.
 “It’s amazing how much dog hair collects in the shoe closet, [and] there was a layer of detergent in the laundry sink that I’d never noticed before,” she says.

 Seventy-eight percent of households do spring cleaning every year, according to a 2022 survey by the National Cleaning Institute.
 Sixty-four percent said they would prioritize the kitchen, 61 percent would focus on the bedroom and 59 percent said they’d concentrate on the bathroom.

-Even though people may have continued to emphasize home cleaning, there are some places and spaces that get overlooked.
-So when you start spring cleaning, don’t forget to clean these seven essential — and often-ignored — areas of your home.
+When you start spring cleaning, don’t forget to clean these eight essential — and often ignored — areas of your home.

 Even if your plates and utensils look spotless, your dishwasher may be dirty.
-Researchers have found that dishwashers often contained bacteria that were linked to health problems, ranging from food poisoning to skin infections.
+Researchers found that dishwashers often contained bacteria that were linked to health problems ranging from food poisoning to skin infections.